Go Back

 Instructions

-• Slowly pour the sugar syrup into the roasted semolina mixture, stirring constantly to prevent lumps.
+• Slowly pour the hot syrup into the roasted semolina mixture, stirring continuously to prevent lumps.
+Cook on low heat until the mixture thickens and becomes glossy.

 Notes